Kicking Horse Resort

 Kicking Horse Mountain Resort (KHMR) is a ski resort located 6.4 km west of Golden, British Columbia, Canada.
-It features over 120 trails across more than 3486 acre of skiable terrain and a 1315 m vertical drop, currently the sixth largest of any North American ski resort.
+It features over 120 trails across more than 3486 acre of skiable terrain and a 1315 m vertical drop, currently the seventh largest of any North American ski resort and third largest in Canada.
 The resort, named after the nearby Kicking Horse River and Kicking Horse Pass, spans the easternmost slope of the Purcell Mountains overlooking the Rocky Mountain Trench.
 It is located roughly 7 km east of Glacier National Park and 23 km west of Yoho National Park.

 History

 Whitetooth Ski Area, a smaller facility owned by the town of Golden opened in 1986 with the installation of the Pioneer Chair and three runs on 2,000 feet of vertical.
 Over the following years, additional runs and glades were cut expanding the skiable terrain.
 The mountain became popular with skiers from adjacent towns on Powder Fridays as the hill was closed Monday through Thursday, so any new snow that fell during the week was untracked.

 Towards the end of the 90's, locals became increasingly concerned about the financial viability of Whitetooth in the event that the Pioneer chair ever needed to be replaced.
 In 1996, Mayor Fred Demmon approached Vancouver architect Oberto Oberti and discussed the possibility of finding investors to rehabilitate Whitetooth.
 Oberto Oberti presented the opportunity to his client, Ballast Nedam, the company that constructed the Confederation Bridge.
 Ballast Nedam was obligated to re-invest in Canada as part of its contract and purchased Whitetooth after the community voted 92.8 percent in favour of the sale on 20 September 1997.
 Oberto Oberti's office prepared a new Master Plan for the resort, which was approved in 1999, along with a Master Development Agreement with the Province of British Columbia.